-The representatives have advised us that the underwriters propose initially to offer the notes to the public at the public offering price on the cover page of this prospectus supplement and to dealers at that price less a concession not in excess of % of the principal amount at issuance of the notes.
-The underwriters may allow, and the dealers may reallow, a discount not in excess of % of the principal amount at issuance of the notes to other dealers.
+The representatives have advised us that the underwriters propose initially to offer the notes to the public at the public offering price on the cover page of this prospectus supplement and to dealers at that price less a concession not in excess of .533% of the principal amount of the notes.
 After the public offering, the public offering price, concession and discount may be changed.